Cheng Chung Pong

 Feng Lei

-Feng Lei is a PhD candidate in Cultural Studies at the Chinese University of Hong Kong.
+Feng Lei is a PhD student in Cultural Studies at the Chinese University of Hong Kong.
 He intends to explore how the "non-urban" sustains but also fundamentally disrupts the formation of urban subjectivity in everyday lives of central Beijing.

 Tentative Research Topic